Training Early Achievers for Careers in Health (TEACH) Research Program

 On the Hospital Research side, students are immersed in the hospital environment, performing patient interviews as part of a clinical research team while attending faculty lectures and working towards completion of team research projects – all under the guidance of college, medical student, and faculty mentors.
 The program culminates in a poster session where student teams present their work to hospital faculty.

 During the summer before junior or senior year, students have the opportunity to apply for lab research positions within various departments on campus.
 Scholars work alongside University of Chicago faculty and graduate students and get hands-on research experience.
 Scholars are also placed and matched with faculty from Northwestern University.
 During this summer research program, scholars experiment on a variety of scientific projects and present their scientific findings at CSP's Culminating Event.
 Our current lab partners at The University of Chicago include:

 For more information visit the Community Programs page.

 During the summer before junior and senior year, scholars have the opportunity to apply to take College Bridge courses through the Graham School.
 Students may choose from over 100 undergraduate courses from the University's renowned College curriculum, including such popular topics as Shakespeare, ancient and modern foreign languages, comptuer programming, calculus, biologuy, and macroeconomics.
 College Bridge courses are for university credit and are tuition free for CSP students.

-The college fair does require an additional fee, though the cost is dramatically reduced, usually about a quarter of the cost of the trip itself.
-In addition, the cost is all inclusive, covering transportation, lodging, entertainment events, all meals and even spending money at the campus bookstores.
+The college fair does require a deposit, though the cost is dramatically reduced.
+In addition, the cost is all inclusive, covering transportation, lodging, entertainment events, and all meals.
 Financial aid and fundraising support is available for scholars who apply.